The Center for Life Beyond Reed

 The purpose of applying to the Fulbright through Reed (rather than applying At-Large) is to take part in the campus committee evaluation process and to earn an institutional endorsement from Reed to be included in your external Fulbright application.
 Additionally, the internal process is designed to facilitate the development and strength of your application.

-To earn this endorsement, students must submit materials internally on August 2nd, 2023 and September 6th, 2023.
-Both internal deadline submissions are required to receive an institutional endorsement.
-If you miss either internal deadline, you will be ineligible for an institutional endorsement for the remainder of the application process.
+To earn this endorsement, students must submit materials internally on August 7th, 2024 and September 4th, 2024.
+Both internal deadline submissions are required to receive the optional institutional endorsement and evaluation.
+If you miss either internal deadline, you will be ineligible for the institutional endorsement and evaluation for this competition, but you are still welcome to apply to the Fulbright program through Reed.

 After submitting the required materials on each of the deadlines, each submitted applicant will then have an individual feedback session (in-person or virtual) with two members of Reed’s Fulbright Campus Committee (composed of faculty and staff).
 The committee will then prepare a campus evaluation for you that will be submitted with your external application.